-Independence. - The Compensation Committee engages and retains its own advisors.
-During 2022, the Compensation Committee engaged Korn Ferry to assist with its responsibilities.
-Other than advisory services provided to the Compensation Committee, Korn Ferry performed no other services for us in 2022.
+Independence.
+The Compensation Committee engages and retains its own advisors.
+During 2023, the Compensation Committee engaged Korn Ferry to assist with its responsibilities.
+In addition to advisory services provided to the Compensation Committee, Korn Ferry performed executive recruiting services in 2023.

-Annual Compensation Review. - The Compensation Committee conducts an annual review of our executive compensation philosophy and strategy, including reviewing the peer group used for compensation comparative purposes.
+Annual Compensation Review.
+The

+Compensation Committee conducts an annual review of our executive compensation philosophy and strategy, including reviewing the peer group used for compensation comparative purposes.

-Compensation-Related Risk Assessment. - We conduct an annual evaluation of our compensation programs, policies, and practices to ensure they reflect an appropriate level of risk-taking but do not encourage our employees to take excessive or unnecessary risks that could have a material adverse impact on the Company.
+Compensation-Related Risk Assessment.

+We periodically evaluate our compensation programs, policies, and practices to ensure they reflect an appropriate level of risk-taking but do not encourage our employees to take excessive or unnecessary risks that could have a material adverse impact on the Company.